 Life-sized painted terracotta statues, like actors caught in dramatic pose, enact episodes from Christ's life.

 To reach Sacro Monte, visitors can hop on the cableway or walk along the Holy Road from Velate.
 Specialist food shop L'Emporio offers tailored trips complete with food tastings.
+Also worth a stop is nearby convent Santa Caterina del Sasso, dramatically cut into a cliff overhanging Lake Maggiore.
 For the ultimate view of the area, Angleria Tours offers hot-air balloon trips.

 Sacro Monte Unesco di Varese, Santa Maria del Monte, 21100 Varese, Italy